akosnikhazy/Raspberry-Pico-Projects/README.md

 ## Basic Stepper Motor controller
 ([basic-stepper-motor.py](https://github.com/akosnikhazy/Raspberry-Pico-Projects/blob/main/basic-stepper-motor.py))

 A very basic stepper motor script I used to test how it all works.
-It is based on [this video](https://www.youtube.com/watch?v=gyqOETtpINg)
+It is based on [this video](https://www.youtube.com/watch?v=gyqOETtpINg).
 The video didn't help me understand how to turn the motor in another way.
 Then I understood the numbers [0,0,0,1] represent the electromagnets in the motor.
+So the order you turn them on makes it move in one way or the another.